kittisaker/Basic_DataEngineering_ByPSU/README.md

-# Basic_DataEngineering_ByPSU : Chapter 6 Advanced Analysis (Optional)
+# Basic_DataEngineering_ByPSU : Chapter 7 Real-World Application

-## Introduction to correlation and causation.
+## Working on a mini-project with your dataset.

-## Basic predictive models.
+## Formulating questions and finding answers using data analysis.

-## Introduction to machine learning with Python.
+## Presenting findings and insights.